From one heart to many hearts: the story of how Alma is inspiring us all

 “I’m not going to be able to figure out his size because of the time of the year… so I looked at the clerk jokingly and just asked, “how much for the rest of the shoes in here?”
 Just joking,” Carrie said.

-Jernigan’s joke quickly became a reality for this unstoppable duo, and $21,000 and a huge trailer full of 95 large boxes of 1,500 pairs of shoes ranging from newborn to men’s size 13, Jernigan is ready to help people in need.
+Jernigan’s joke quickly became a reality for this unstoppable duo, and, an undisclosed sum of money and a trailer full of 95 boxes of 1,500 pairs of shoes ranging from newborn to men’s size 13 later, Jernigan is ready to help people in need.

 Others in the community are volunteering to help those in need.
 They’re asking for donations for other needed supplies to so the kids are ready for school.
 Donations may be made, here.
 One hundred percent of the funds go toward helping families in need in the River Valley.